Gitabhycode/project-2/README.md

 # NEW PROJECT
-this project was created for local system
+this project was created for local system.

+Created by Abhay Patkar.